Member of

 TWA - Tourism Welfare Association

-Gyanvapi Mosque in Varanasi, India
+Gyanvapi Masjid Varanasi, India

 Gyanvapi Mosque is said to be the masterwork of last prominent Mughal Emperor, Aurangzeb, and is located adjacent to Kashi Vishwanath Temple or the Golden Temple of Varanasi.
 It is built to ascertain the religious supremacy of Islam over Hindu Religion as Aurangzeb was a fanatic ruler who destroyed temples to build mosques.It is administered by Anjuman Inthazamiya Masjid (AIM).First it was named Alamgiri mosque and later named as Gyanvapi Mosque.